Axway-University-1/apim-hands-on-labs/Dev-Day3-Lab-5/README.md

 * Use same technique as the one you used with **Request Billing** policy to create **Request OMS** policy
 * Retrieve OMS backend URL
-* Retrieve response status and message
+* Retrieve response status and deliveryOnTime
 * Update default error message

 ![Alt text](images/image60.png)